GOP blocks House vote on independent Russia probe

 Robert Mueller will oversee the Russia investigation.
 Here's a look at his background.
-USA TODAY

 WASHINGTON — House Republicans blocked a vote Wednesday on legislation to create an independent commission to investigate Russian interference in the 2016 election.